-Bunk beds can be a great space-saving option for smaller rooms and kids love them.
+Bunk beds are a great space-saving option for smaller rooms.
 If your children are using bunk beds, think safety first with these helpful tips.

 Use a safe model

 Only buy a bunk bed that complies with the Australian Standard (AS/NZS 4220).
 By law, all new bunk beds sold in Australia must meet this standard.
 Ask the retailer if you’re not sure.

 Find out more about the bunk bed safety standard.

 Although bunk beds are a safety risk for any age, only children who are 10 or older should use the top bunk.

 Make sure younger children only sleep on the bottom bunk.

 There should be no gaps between 95mm and 230mm anywhere in the vicinity of the top bunk, as children can trap their head.

 - in the guardrails